Menu

 However, such obstacles do not mean a right to a healthy environment cannot be safeguarded.
 In many countries, constitutional courts have actively enforced the constitutional right to a healthy environment.

 It is also possible to bring claims regarding the right to a healthy environment to regional or international courts, once national mechanisms have been exhausted and no favourable verdict is found.
-These may include the Inter American Court of Human Rights or the African Commission on Human and People’s Rights.
+These regional courts may include the Inter American Court of Human Rights or the African Commission on Human and People’s Rights.

 Other effects of recognising a right to a healthy environment